rrousselGit/boundary/README.md

       color: Colors.red,
       padding: const EdgeInsets.all(50),
       child: Builder(builder: (_) {
-        // a descendant somethow failed
+        // a descendant somethow wants to abort the build return Defer(42);
-        throw 42;
       }),
     ),
   ),